Exploding Three Myths About the Upcoming Bitcoin Halving

 The next Bitcoin halving (aka halvening) is almost here.
 In May 2020, the reward for mining new blocks will be cut in half from 12.5 to 6.25 Bitcoins.

 There are a lot of misconceptions around halvings.
-Let’s explore a few of them…

-Meltem Demirors of CoinShares, a cryptocurrency investment/research firm, argued that due to the rise of Bitcoin and cryptocurrency derivatives, which decouples these assets from their inherent value and supply-demand economics, “there is a very real possibility the price of bitcoin does not go up after halving.”
+Meltem Demirors of CoinShares, a cryptocurrency investment/research firm, argued that due to the rise of Bitcoin and cryptocurrency derivatives, which decouples these assets from their inherent value and supply-demand economics, “there is a very real possibility the price of Bitcoin does not go up after halving.”

 The halving impacts the future supply of Bitcoin.
 Since 95 — 99% of people worldwide are not in Bitcoin markets and will be entering after the halving, the future will bring more demand to an inflexible supply.
-When a supply shock like the halving takes place, one can’t predict where demand will meet the new-found supply.
+When a supply shock like the halving occurs, one can’t predict where demand will meet the new-found supply.

 Pseudonymous Bitcoin analyst Plan B, the author of the stock-to-flow model, argues that while markets price in all information, they sometimes misprice risk.
-He points out that assets generally have returns correlated to their risks, but Bitcoin appears to be literally “off the charts” on its risk to reward ratio.
+He points out that assets generally have returns correlated to their risks, but Bitcoin appears to be literally “off the charts” on its risk-to-reward ratio.
 He says, “It seems that these risks have been overestimated by the market, and that bitcoin really was a great investment opportunity, in line with [stock-to-flow] model.”